• English

 The carnival made it even nicer.
 And one day we even had snow: magical!

-However, you should be ready for heavy traffic at that time of the year, yes traffic walking the little streets!
+However, you should be ready for heavy traffic at that time of the year, yes human traffic walking the little streets!

 Just study the map a little bit!
 You can get one at the tourist office for about 3 euros.